JoeStrout/JoeStrout/README.md

 Welcome to my GitHub profile!
-I have over 100 [repos](https://github.com/JoeStrout?tab=repositories) on which I'm the primary (often only) developer, but here are some of my favorites, by category:
+I have over 100 [repos](https://github.com/JoeStrout?tab=repositories) on which I'm the primary developer, but here are some of my favorites, by category:

 ### AI
 - [PixelClaw](https://github.com/JoeStrout/PixelClaw) - LLM-based agent for in-depth photo/image manipulation